Malleefowl: Breeding

 The female lays a clutch of two or three to over 30 large, thin-shelled eggs, mostly about 15; usually about a week apart.
 Each egg weighs about 10% of the female's body weight, and over a season, she commonly lays 250% of her own weight.
 Clutch size varies greatly between birds and with rainfall.
 Incubation time depends on temperature and can be between about 50 and almost 100 days.

-Hatchlings use their strong feet to break out of the egg, then lie on their backs and scratch their way to the surface, struggling hard for 5–10 minutes to gain 3 to 15 cm at a time, and then resting for an hour or so before starting again.
+Hatchlings use their strong feet to break out of the egg, then lie on their backs and scratch their way to the surface, struggling hard for 5 to 10 minutes to gain 3 to 15 cm at a time, and then resting for an hour or so before starting again.
 Reaching the surface takes between 2 and 15 hours.
 Chicks pop out of the nesting material with little or no warning, with eyes and beaks tightly closed, then immediately take a deep breath and open their eyes, before freezing motionless for as long as 20 minutes.

 The chick then quickly emerges from the hole and rolls or staggers to the base of the mound, disappearing into the scrub within moments.
 Within an hour, it will be able to run reasonably well; it can flutter for a short distance and run very fast within two hours, and despite not having yet grown tail feathers, it can fly strongly within a day.

 Chicks have no contact with adults or other chicks; they tend to hatch one at a time, and birds of any age ignore one another except for mating or territorial disputes.

 Distribution and habitat

-It occupies semiarid mallee scrub on the fringes of the relatively fertile areas of southern Australia, where it is now reduced to three separate populations: the Murray-Murrumbidgee basin, west of Spencer Gulf along the fringes of the Simpson Desert, and the semiarid fringe of Western Australia's fertile southwest corner.
+It occupies semiarid mallee scrub on the fringes of the relatively fertile areas of southern Australia, where it is now reduced to three separate populations: the Murray–Murrumbidgee basin, west of Spencer Gulf along the fringes of the Simpson Desert, and the semiarid fringe of Western Australia's fertile southwest corner.